The Best Hip-Opening Yoga Flow to Loosen Up Those Tight Hips

 On an inhale, come onto the tips of your fingers, lift your upper body, draw your navel in, rotate your tailbone down, and open your chest.

 Exhaling, walk your fingertips forward and lower your upper body to the floor, resting your forearms and forehead on the mat.
+If you need more support, you can place your hands or head onto a block.

 Stay in Pigeon Pose for 1 minute then repeat on the other side.